jetLZJ/grabbuddy-devops/README.md

 npm run build
 ```

-### GCloud Setup
+### GCloud Setup (App Engine)
-- After settiing up the project, go into working directory and do the following command
+- After setting up the project, go into working directory and do the following command

 ```bash
 gcloud init